matthewtownson/Python_KD4014/CONTRIBUTING.md

 # Contributing

+Note that outlined below is guidance for contributing to the original Python gapminder lesson.
+If you would like to suggest changes for lucydot's adapted Python UVVis lesson, please [email your suggestions][contact] or submit a pull request via Github (see the 'Using Github' section below).

 [Software Carpentry][swc-site] and [Data Carpentry][dc-site] are open source projects, and we welcome contributions of all kinds: new lessons,